infosecn1nja/Red-Teaming-Toolkit/README.md

 * **PSAttack** combines some of the best projects in the infosec powershell community into a self contained custom PowerShell console. https://github.com/jaredhaight/PSAttack
 * **Internal Monologue Attack** Retrieving NTLM Hashes without Touching LSASS. https://github.com/eladshamir/Internal-Monologue
 * **Impacket** is a collection of Python classes for working with network protocols.
 Impacket is focused on providing low-level programmatic access to the packets and for some protocols (for instance NMB, SMB1-3 and MS-DCERPC) the protocol implementation itself. https://github.com/CoreSecurity/impacket
-* **ADRecon** is a tool which extracts various artifacts (as highlighted below) out of an AD environment in a specially formatted Microsoft Excel report that includes summary views with metrics to facilitate analysis. https://github.com/sense-of-security/ADRecon
 * **icebreaker** gets plaintext Active Directory credentials if you're on the internal network but outside the AD environment. https://github.com/DanMcInerney/icebreaker
 * **Living Off The Land Binaries and Scripts (and now also Libraries)** The goal of these lists are to document every binary, script and library that can be used for other purposes than they are designed to. https://github.com/api0cradle/LOLBAS
 * **WSUSpendu** for compromised WSUS server to extend the compromise to clients. https://github.com/AlsidOfficial/WSUSpendu